richardadonnell/github-export-import-stars/README.md

 - Rate limiting
 - Repository access issues

 Errors are logged both to the console and the debug log file.
+The script handles GitHub API rate limiting by waiting appropriately before retrying.

 ## Security Notes

-- Never commit your `.env` file or share your GitHub tokens
+- Never commit your `.env` file or share your GitHub tokens.
-- Use tokens with the minimum required permissions (public_repo scope is sufficient)
+- Use tokens with the minimum required permissions (`public_repo` and `read:user` scopes).
-- Consider using short-lived tokens and rotating them regularly
+- Consider using short-lived tokens and rotating them regularly.

 ## Contributing